openpharma/workshop-r-swe-rinpharma-2024/README.md

 Principal data scientist, Roche

 Joe Zhu studied statistics and obtained his PhD in 2013.
 He started his academic career at the University of Oxford for 6 years, then worked 4 years at Roche as a Data scientist.
-He leads multiple technical inititives at Roche, including the NEST team, auto-translation and slide automation teams, (co-)author of multiple published R packages, and co-founder of the China Pharma R User Group.
+He leads multiple technical inititives at Roche, including the NEST team, auto-translation and slide automation teams, and is a (co-)author of multiple published R packages, and co-founder of the China Pharma R User Group.